+I. Introduction of Witness

-1. Introduction 1 Q1.
-Please state your name and business address.
+Q1.
+Please state your name and business s address. --- ------------

 2 My name is Aaron L. Hill.
 My business address is One Riverside Plaza, 3 Columbus, Ohio 43215.

-4 Q2.
+Q2.
 By whom are you employed and in what capacity?

-5 I am the Director of Trusts and Investments for American Electric Power Service 6 Corporation (AEPSC).
-7 Q3.
-What are your responsibilities as Director of Trusts and Investments for 8 AEPSC?
-9 I act in a fiduciary capacity to manage investment funds for pension, post- 10 retirement benefits and 401(k) programs, as well as Nuclear Decommissioning, 11 Spent Nuclear Fuel Trusts and other investments.
-12 Q4.
-Please briefly describe your educational background and professional 13 experience.
-14 I received a Master's of Business Administration in Finance from the Ohio State 15 University in 2009, where I was named a Weidler Scholar.
-I received a Bachelor 16 of Science Degree in Civil Engineering from the United States Military Academy 17 at West Point in 2001.
+I am the Director of Trusts and Investments for American Electric Power Service Corporation (AEPSC).

+Q3.
+Please briefly describe your educational background and professional experience.

+I received a Master's of Business Administration in Finance from the Ohio State University in 2009, where I was named a Weidler Scholar.
+I received a Bachelor of Science Degree in Civil Engineering from the United States Military Academy at West Point in 2001.
 I hold the Chartered Financial Analyst (CFA) designation.

-18 Prior to joining AEP, I served approximately six years as a U.S. Army Officer in various combat engineering and project management positions.
+Prior to joining AEP, I served approximately six years as a U.S. Army Officer in various combat engineering and project management positions.
 I began my career with AEP in 2009 as an Associate in AEP's Commercial Operations business unit.
 In 2011, I was hired into AEP's Strategic Initiatives group.
 Our department supported strategic projects and provided financial expertise to support business development and transaction efforts on a company-wide basis.
-In April 2016 I was named to my current position in Trusts and Investments.
+In April 2016, I was named to my current position in Trusts and Investments.

+Q4.
+What are your responsibilities as Director of Trusts and Investments for AEPSC?

+I act in a fiduciary capacity to manage investment funds for pension, postretirement benefits and 401(k) programs, as well as Nuclear Decommissioning, Spent Nuclear Fuel Trusts and other investments.